muhme/joomla-branches-tester/README.md

     ✓ fetch data (6254ms)
 ```

+:point_right: The GitHub token can also be given by environment variable `JBT_GITHUB_TOKEN`.

-:point_right: Remember, if you have changed the database version, you will need to reinstall Joomla Patch Tester.
+:fairy: Remember, if you have changed the database version, you will need to reinstall Joomla Patch Tester.

-:point_right: The situation is similar with the execution of the System Tests including the Joomla step `Installation.cy.js`.
-  After the Joomla installation, the database is new and but the files from previous Patch Tester installation are still existing.
-  Therefore, reinstalling the patch tester fails.
-  In this case, use the `database.sh` script, as it can clean up the Patch Tester files before the next installation.

 ### Syncing from GitHub Repository